 Greetings and welcome!

 What can you expect from my books?
 Character-driven high/epic fantasy, tonally less idealistic that Tolkien but more hopeful than Martin.
-So, somewhere around Hobb, Britain, Sanderson in tone.
+So, somewhere around Hobb, Britain, and Sanderson in tone.

 Join Kate's Newsletter